https://en.wikipedia.org/wiki/International_sanctions_during_the_Russo-Ukrainian_War

 West vs. the Rest?

-"G7 developed" countries (Canada, France, Germany, Italy, Japan, United Kingdom, United States):
+"G7 developed countries" (Canada, France, Germany, Italy, Japan, United Kingdom, United States):

-• 10 % of the world population
+• 10 % of the world's population

 • 29% of global GDP